 |Our Planet Whizbang poultry shrink bags can be used to make and package smaller poultry parts like shown here.|

 The poultry bags we sell are sized and sold for bagging whole birds, as explained in This Photo Tutorial.
 However, we have recently discovered that our standard shrink bags can be made into smaller bags with an inexpensive impulse heat sealer, and small packages of poultry parts can be shrunk in hot water or in a hot oven.
 I see no reason why the techniques I’m about to show you can not be used to shrink-bag other kinds of meat, from pork chops to steaks and venison (but this technique is still in the experimental stages).

 Toss The FoodSaver!

 |This is our FoodSaver® vacuum sealer.
 It's a Professional II Turbo model.
 I wish I could say it is a dependable machine, but it isn't.|

 In past years, my wife (Marlene) and I have used a FoodSaver® vacuum sealer to package meat for the freezer.
 A FoodSaver® is an expensive device that uses expensive bags.
 But worse than the expense, we have found the FoodSaver® to be a very tempermental machine.
 It will work great for awhile and then it refuses to suck air out of the bags, or it just stops working altogether because it has overheated.
-If you have a FoodSaver® you know the satisfaction and the frustration these machines can bring into the bagging operation.
+If you have a FoodSaver® you know the dissatisfaction and the frustration these machines can bring into the bagging operation.